Skip to main content

 Session 7: Wildfire and Drought

-Tim Brown, Director of NOAA Western Regional Climate Center
+Tim Brown, U.S. Western Regional Climate Center and the Desert Research Institute

 Vanessa Foord, British Columbia Ministry of Forests